ROHIT-01234/code-edotor-CODESpan-/README.md

 *Mentor*: Neela Santosh

-This is a real-time collaborative code editor application built with React, Express, and Socket.io.
-It allows multiple users to join rooms and edit code together with live synchronization.
-The application includes user authentication and code execution.
+This real-time collaborative code editor application, built with React, Express, and Socket.io, enables multiple users to join rooms and edit code together with seamless live synchronization.
+It incorporates user authentication features, allowing for secure signup and login processes.
+The application supports distinct rooms for separate collaborative sessions, enhancing organization and teamwork.
+Additionally, it includes code execution capabilities, making it a versatile tool for developers.
+With a responsive and user-friendly interface, this application aims to provide an efficient and engaging coding experience for users.

 ## Features